Towards practical secure delegated quantum computing with semi-classical light: Preliminaries

 Various techniques have been developed for inserting tests alongside Alice's computation of interest to check that Bob's behaviour is honest~\cite{Fitzsimons2017a,Kashefi2017,Leichtle2021}, but most require the preparation of both rotated $\ket{+_\theta}$ states and states in the computational basis.
 These are used to isolate qubits in the graph so that Bob's measurement of these qubits returns a deterministic result if performed correctly.
 Such isolated qubits can then be used to test Bob throughout the execution of the computation.

-We present here the protocol from \cite{Kapourniotis2023} for classical input/output $\mathsf{BQP}$ computations which uses only $\ket{+_\theta}$ states.
+We present here the protocol from \cite{Kapourniotis2023} for classical input/output $\mathsf{BQP}$ computations\footnote{$\mathsf{BQP}$ computations have the property that the probability distribution of classical outcomes from correct executions will contain an outcome that has a probability $1/2 + c$ of appearing, with $c > 1/p(n)$ for $p$ a polynomial in the size of the input $n$.} which uses only $\ket{+_\theta}$ states.
 Alice and Bob repeat the same UBQC execution $N$ times, using a random fraction of the executions to test Bob's honesty via deterministic computations whose outcomes are known to Alice.
 If less than a given fraction of these tests pass, Alice aborts.
 Otherwise she computes the majority outcome of the UBQC runs which performed her desired computation.

 The tests use the fact that the graph state $\ket G$ is the common eigenstate of all Pauli operations of the form $\mathsf{S}_v = \X_v \prod_{(v,w) \in E} \Z_w$ -- called the graph's stabilisers.
 A test is then defined by a product of these stabilisers $\mathsf{S}_{\vec t} = \prod_{v \in V} \mathsf{S}_v^{t_v}$ for a bit string $\vec t \in \{0,1\}^{\abs{V}}$.
 To perform the test associated to stabiliser $\mathsf{S}_{\vec t}$, Alice instructs Bob to measure all vertices in the Pauli bases given by this stabiliser.
 She then computes the parity of measurement outcomes and the test passes if it is $0$.